ycyao216/cse110-w21-group17/specs/adrs/timer_functionality.md

 - Our definition of cycle includes *Work + Break*.

-- Because of the way we count cycles done, Long breaks will occur every **4** cycles *independent* of the tasklist.
+- Because of the way we count cycles done, Long breaks will occur every **4th** cycle *independent* of the tasklist.

 - Add Cycle button will allow the user to add 1 cycle to the *estimation* of the running task during the break/before timer starts if they feel they won't finish.